"Only a fool learns from his own mistakes. The wise man learns from the mistakes of others." - Otto Von Bismarck

 Too much can get lost in writing especially when strong emotions are involved.
 Meanwhile, in person you can convey so much with body language and ensure that no one is left to stew on a response when it could have all been settled in a moment.

-I love using Lighthouse to note what I want to talk to someone about and then working it into our next 1 on 1.
+When I have feedback for a team member, I like to note what I want to talk to someone about and then work it into our next 1 on 1.
 I find there's no better time to deliver important coaching and feedback, especially since the natural flow of the meeting saves me making the awkward "sh*t sandwich" feedback format.

 As my internship with John was winding down, a company he had invested in, oneforty, had just raised venture capital.
 He nudged the founder, Laura Fitton, to consider hiring me, which led to my first full time job in tech where I learned even more.